 What is Cloud Loopback?

-In order to caption multiple speakers on a Zoom call, Streamyard, OBS, or any other platform, you will need to loopback audio from your meeting.
+In order to caption multiple speakers on a Zoom call, Streamyard or any other platform, you will need to loopback audio from your meeting.
 This routes the sound into spf.io to generate captions.

 Spf.io initially required users to install VB-Cable.
 While this method has delivered good results, it required a good internet connection.
 Additionally, if the user’s local internet provider experienced an outage or significant slow down, it could impact the audio quality that was sent to spf.io’s captioner.